f2calv/CasCap.Apis.GooglePhotos/README.md

 > Want to save yourself some coding?
 See the _preview_ release of [GooglePhotosCli](https://github.com/f2calv/CasCap.GooglePhotosCli) using this library...

-This is an _unofficial_ Google Photos REST API library targeting .NET Standard 2.0.
+This is an _unofficial_ Google Photos REST API library targeting .NET Standard 2.0 for maximum coverage.
+Note: The test project targets .NET Core 3.1 and .NET 6.0.

 If you find this library of use then please give it a thumbs-up by giving this repository a :star: ... :wink: